 19 Aug Sewing Instructions for The Patent Blouse

-Posted at 12:12h in Introductory, Sewing Instructions, Sewing patterns, Stretch Patterns, Vintage Patterns 0 Comments
+Posted at 12:12h in Garment Construction, Pattern Puzzle Sewing Patterns, Sewing patterns, Stretch Patterns, Vintage Patterns 0 Comments

 Now that this pattern has been released on the website, it’s time to put up some sewing instructions.
 At first the pattern shape appears weird and unusual, as it did for me when I first found this little beauty at the US patent office.
 When cutting your own Patent Blouse, please make sure you use two-way stretch knit for the best results (four-way stretch knit in the US).

 I just love this oversized, slightly abstracted print.
 However, it does present a bit of a challenge when trying to pattern match for this unusually shaped pattern.
 My solution was to include a CB (centre back) seam so that I could pattern match through the CF (centre front) seam.
 If you don’t have a lot of experience sewing stretch fabrics, it’s important to understand that you don’t have to own an overlocker.
 With practice and some testing, you can use a domestic machine as long as you work out your different stitch types for seams and hems.

 The first move is to sew that CB seam (zig zag or four thread safety stitch), hopefully matching what you can of the abstract print.
 Stitch the CF seam from the hemline to the notch, 5cm from the cut edge.
 Because we’re using two-way stretch fabric (four-way in the US), you’ll have to use a stretch stitch for your seams.
 In this case, I’ve used a 2×3 zig zag on a domestic sewing machine.